cristi-zz/kaggle_whale/README.md

 Keep reading the code for improvement tips and for how exactly I did it.

+For a list of "bad" images check the end of the readme.

 ## The story (with feelings and pictures)